vgpunx/vgpunx/README.md

 # VGpunx

 - Hello, I'm VGpunx!
-- I'm a freelance software engineer, musician, and content creator!
+- I'm a software engineer, musician, and content creator!
 - I used to be an IT technician in the Office 365 BPOS-D environment and now I am an educator and student.
 - I'm seeking employment in software engineering to continue to grow my skills.